MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 ![Selecting the columns Sales Key, Customer Key, Invoice Date Key, Description, and Quantity and click the OK button. inside the Choose columns dialog](media/query-folding-basics/choose-columns-dialog.png)

-You now create a logic that will sort the table to have the **last sales at the top of the table.** You select the *Sale Key* column, which is the primary key and incremental sequence or index of the table, and sort the table only using this field in descending order right from the auto-filter menu inside the data preview view for the column.
+You now create a logic that will sort the table to have the **last sales at the top of the table.** You select the *Sale Key* column, which is the primary key and incremental sequence or index of the table and sort the table only using this field in descending order right from the auto-filter menu inside the data preview view for the column.

 ![Sort the Sale Key field of the table in descending order using the auto-filter field contextual menu](media/query-folding-basics/full-folding-sort-descending.png)